TheUntraceable/DiscordMessageSigner/README.md

 Then, run `npm i` to install all the dependencies.

-With all your information ready, go to the `src` directory, and run `node setup.js`, fill in all information.
+With all your information ready, go to the `src` directory, and edit the `setup.js`, entering your public and private key where it says to put it, and then you can run `node setup.js`, fill in all information.

 The private key is used for signing the messages, and is never stored server-side, so you don't need to worry about it being leaked.
 The public key, on the other hand, is used for verifying the messages, and is stored server-side.
 This is not an issue as *public* keys can be shown to anyone with no issue.